African All Stars Transfer News & Rumours: Crystal Palace close to signing Nigeria’s Olise

 Al Ahly striker set for Ligue 2 loan

-Al Ahly striker Aliou Badji is set to join French Ligue 2 club Amiens on a season-long loan for the 2021-22 season, according to KingFut .
+Al Ahly striker Aliou Badji is set to join Ligue 2 club Amiens on a season-long loan for the 2021-22 season, according to KingFut.

 The Senegalese striker has found it difficult to cement a place in Pitso Mosimane's team since his arrival from Rapid Vienna in January 2020 and he is working on a return to Europe.